leoslamas/book-green-threads-explained/the-stack.md

 In other words the values `240, 205, 252, 56, 67, 86, 0, 0` is the pointer to our `hello()`function written as `u8`values.

 {% hint style="info" %}
-An interesting side note here is that the order the CPU writes an`u64` as `u8`bytes is dependent on it's endianness.
-I'll simply refer to the [wikipedia article](https://en.wikipedia.org/wiki/Endianness), but if you try to parse these numbers manually you'll have to bear this in mind.
+An interesting side note here is that the order the CPU writes an`u64` as `u8`bytes is dependent on it’s endianness.
+I’ll simply refer to the [wikipedia article](https://en.wikipedia.org/wiki/Endianness), but if you try to parse these numbers manually you’ll have to bear this in mind.
 {% endhint %}

 As we write more complex functions our extremely small 48 byte stack will soon run out of space, you see, as we run functions we write in Rust our code will instruct the CPU to push and pop values on our stack to execute our program.

 ### Stack sizes

-When you start a process in most modern operating systems the standard stack size is normally 8 MB but it can be configured differently, this is enough for most programs but it's up to the programmer to make sure we don't use more than we have.
+When you start a process in most modern operating systems the standard stack size is normally 8 MB but it can be configured differently, this is enough for most programs but it’s up to the programmer to make sure we don't use more than we have.
 This is the cause of the dreaded “stack overflow” that most of us have experienced.

 However, when we can control the stacks ourselves we can choose the size we want.
 8 MB for each context is way more than we need when running simple functions in a web server for example, so by reducing the stack size we can have millions of Green Threads running on a machine, while we run out of memory a lot sooner using stacks provided by the operating system.